CyrusBecker/ARS/README.md

+# Installation Notes:
+The node and npm versions used are v22.14.0 and 11.2.0 respectively.

+### Message for A.:
+There is also another issue regarding the database because I used dotenv and Unique contraints, along with replacing them with some other contraint at some point.
+This definitely has to be addressed at some point.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.